-A member may allow an IOLTA-eligible institution to deduct chargeable fees permitted by Business and Professions Code 6212(c) from IOLTA funds.
-A member must pay any member business expense and may not allow the bank to deduct such expenses from IOLTA funds.
-If the State Bar becomes aware that a member business expense is erroneously deducted from IOLTA funds, the State Bar will inform the IOLTA-eligible institution and request that the error be corrected.
+A licensee may allow an IOLTA-eligible institution to deduct chargeable fees permitted by Business and Professions Code 6212(c) from IOLTA funds.
+A licensee must pay any licensee business expense and may not allow the bank to deduct such expenses from IOLTA funds.
+If the State Bar becomes aware that a licensee business expense is erroneously deducted from IOLTA funds, the State Bar will inform the IOLTA-eligible institution and request that the error be corrected.